zcash/zips/zip-draft-XXXX.rst

-The proposed lockbox addresses significant issues observed with [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, tax compliance inefficiencies, and centralization.
-While the exact disbursement mechanism for the lockbox funds is yet to be determined, the goal is to employ a decentralized mechanism resembling a DAO, ensuring community involvement and efficient, project-specific funding.
-This approach is intended to improve regulatory compliance, reduce inefficiencies, simplify tax compliance, and enhance the decentralization of Zcash's funding structure.
+The proposed lockbox addresses significant issues observed with [#zip-1014]_, such as regulatory risks, inefficiencies in funding organizations instead of projects, and centralization.
+While the exact disbursement mechanism for the lockbox funds is yet to be determined and will be addressed in a future ZIP, the goal is to employ a decentralized mechanism resembling a DAO, ensuring community involvement and efficient, project-specific funding.
+This approach is intended to potentially improve regulatory compliance, reduce inefficiencies, and enhance the decentralization of Zcash's funding structure.

 Motivation